johnwr-response/boot5fsb5mw/NOTES.md

 ### Corso Training Project Intro

 - Responsive, navigation bar, background image pattern with custom css for overlay and carousel, sliders, cards

+### Corso Training Project Setup

+#### Steps to start developing Corso website

+- CD to folder : ```cd corso-website```
+- Install dependencies ```npm i```
+- Run the sass:watch script to constantly watch for changes and build new css: ```npm run sass:watch```

+#### Corso website changes from bs5-simple-starter

+- Used bs5-simple-starter
+- Added images
+- Added Montserrat font from google fonts in html
+- Added font family variable in bootstrap.scss
+- Changed sample text in html
+- Override colors in bootstrap.scss
+- Add spacing in bootstrap.scss
+- Add some other variables in bootstrap.scss